How To Perform Automatic UI Testing For Mobile Apps?

 The Need for Automation of Mobile App Testing

 In the last few years, the mobile app development industry has had the same drastic changes as each day passed by as hundreds of mobile apps were developed, be it for Android or iOS.
+Mobile app security testing tools have become essential in this evolving landscape.
 Mobile application automated testing is considered the most important part of software testing.
-It checks the overall functioning of a mobile application and eliminates the day-to-day effort by manual testers that saves a lot of time and cost for the organization.
+It checks the overall functioning of a mobile application and eliminates the day-to-day effort by manual testers which saves a lot of time and cost for the organization.
 And the major part of automatic UI testing of mobile apps is performed by its UI as it is what customers use as an interface.

 Let us see some of the most significant reasons why automated testing for mobile applications is required: